-Throughout the year, you’ll see them dressed in full traditional garb on days celebrating historic occasions, events and battles on the streets of St. Augustine.
+Throughout the year on the streets of St. Augustine, you’ll see actors dressed in full traditional garb to commemorate historic occasions, events and battles.
 These living history interpreters include The Men of Menendez (1565), Drake’s Men (1586), Searle’s Buccaneers (1668) and the St. Augustine Garrison (1740).
 Here's where you can catch them in the act.